Want the perfect workout program?Take Quiz

 The best exercises are versatile ones, which is one of the many reasons why we love the spider curl.
 Whether trying to lift heavy and solely target the biceps, or you need an exercise that pays more attention to the brachialis and brachioradialis, one of these variations will meet your needs and leave your arms burning.

-Using an EZ bar or barbell has three advantages.
+Using an EZ bar or performing the barbell curl has three advantages.
 One, if you have any issues with your wrist, the EZ bar should be your go-to.
 The EZ bar is easier on your wrist joints than dumbbells.
 Two, these options allow you to lift with a heavier weight than is possible with dumbbells.
 You may not be able to isolate the biceps quite as much when using a bar, but the heavier weights will ensure your biceps are fatigued regardless.
 Three, research shows that the EZ bar may activate the biceps and brachioradialis more than the dumbbell curl3.

 For this exercise, use the same form as the dumbbell spider curls.
 The only difference is that you will grab a bar using an underhand grip, with your hands shoulder-width apart.